collocations.org

 net change in incomes

-the need for a culture change within the industry He made a rapid gear change as he approached the bend.
+He made a rapid gear change as he approached the bend.

-VERB + CHANGE
+VERB + change

 make

-I made a couple of minor changes to my opening paragraph. | It made a pleasant change not having to work.
+I made a couple of minor changes to my opening paragraph.

-bring about, cause, effect, force, produce
+bring about, cause, effect, force, induce, produce, trigger

 How far does war bring about social change?